jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 important aspects that require a somewhat different approach to project
 development:

-- **Tapeout**.
+- **Tappet**.
 When a design is released for manufacture (known in the industry as a *tape out*), there are typically high non-recoverable expenses associated with setting up the processes and a long lead time in receiving a (hopefully) working device.
 There are two implications of this situation:
-    (1) chip tapeouts precludes incremental releases, for example to fix trivial bugs, and therefore means that the confidence in the correct functionality of the design must be very high;
+    (1) chip tape outs precludes incremental releases, for example to fix trivial bugs, and therefore means that the confidence in the correct functionality of the design must be very high;
-    (2) post tape out, the design source code is effectively frozen forever more for the purposes of debug and analsys.
+    (2) post tape out, the design source code is effectively frozen forever more for the purposes of debug and analysis.

 - **Tooling**.
 Compared to software tooling, standard ASIC design tooling (known in the industry as *electronic design automation*) :